michaelsauter/crane/README.md

 [sudo] crane lift
 ```

-This will bring up the webapp container, which has the MySQL and Memcached containers automatically linked.
+This will bring up the containers.
+The container running Apache has the MySQL and Memcached containers automatically linked.
 Open `http://localhost` and you should be greated with "Hello World".